 Water Movement: Moderate

-Water Region: All - These fish will swim in all areas of the aquarium but will tend to spend a lot of time close to the top if their are floating plants.
+Water Region: All - These fish will swim in all areas of the aquarium but will tend to spend a lot of time close to the top if the aquarium has floating plants.

 Same species - conspecifics: Yes - They do best in a school of 6 or more of their own kind.

-Peaceful fish (): Safe - This fish may bully smaller and slower moving fish.
-Keeping it in a school will make it more comfortable and diffuse some of its pugnacious tendencies towards other fish.
+Peaceful fish (): Safe - This fish may bully smaller and slower-moving fish.
+Keeping it in a school will make it more comfortable and other fish are less likely to be attacked.

 Semi-Aggressive (): Threat

 Plants: Monitor - May nibble on some aquarium plants.